SLAM Drilling Copper Nickel Sulphide Zones

 |

-GW24-05 intersected a 70.5 meter zone of sulphide mineralization from 35.9 meters to 106.4 meters.
-The Company is sawing 78 samples from this hole for shipment to ALS Chemex in Moncton.
-The mineralization in GW24-05 is similar to the zone in hole GW24-03 that intersected 1.17% copper equivalent over 60.60 meters as reported August 12, 2024.
-Hole GW24-05 is a 40 meter step out to the southeast of GW24-04.
+GW24-07 intersected a 39.48 meter zone of sulphide mineralization from 18.05 meters to 57.53 meters and another zone of 14.53 meters from 72.12 meters to 88.65 meters.
+The Company is sawing 61 samples from this hole for shipment to ALS Chemex in Moncton.
+The mineralization in GW24-07 is more massive than the zone in hole GW24-03 that intersected 1.17% copper equivalent over 60.60 meters as reported August 12, 2024.
+Hole GW24-07is a 40 meter step out to northwest of GW24-04.
+All 5 Farquharson holes have been drilled at a dip of -50 degrees toward an azimuth of 040 degrees.
 The summary log reads as follows:

 |